-Scripture Reference: Matthew 2:1-15
+Scripture Reference: Matthew 2:1-23

-Suggested Emphasis: Give honour to Jesus.
+Suggested Emphasis: Give honour and respect to Jesus.

 We often hear about three wise men.
-The bible does not say the number but does mention three gifts specifically.
+The Bible does not say the number but does mention three gifts specifically.
 Frankincense is a kind of gum that is burned for its aroma.
 Myrrh is an expensive perfume.

 Way to Introduce the Story:

 Before class, gather some items that could be given to a baby at birth (nappies, rattle, baby powder, soap, etc….)
 Let the children talk about gifts they would give to a baby.
 “In today’s story, we will talk about some gifts that Jesus received.
 One of the people who gave Jesus gifts was a very wise man.
 Today we are going to let him tell us about what happened.”
 (Cover your head with a sheet or blanket and wear some “expensive” jewellery or scarves.
 Lower your voice to a man’s voice and tell the story as if you are one of the wise men.
 Another option is to ask a man of the congregation to dress up and tell the story in first person.)